fdioDocs/vpp-docs/docs/concepts/whatisvpp/featurerich.rst

 Feature Rich
 ************

-The full suite of graph nodes allows a wide variety of network appliance workloads to be built.
+The huge number of supported network protocols allows a wide variety of network appliance workloads to be built.
 At a high level, the platform provides:

 -  Fast lookup tables for routes, bridge entries